morethanthemes/newsplus-lite/site/themes/contrib/stable/README.txt

 Stable allows core markup and styling to evolve by functioning as a backwards compatibility layer for themes against changes to core markup and CSS.
-If you browse Stable's contents, you will find copies of all the Twig templates and CSS files provided by core in Drupal 8.
+If you browse Stable's contents, you will find copies of all the Twig templates and CSS files provided by core in Drupal.

 ABOUT DRUPAL THEMING
 --------------------